 It’s also a more effective way of presenting data; summarizing key points, making statistics easier to digest and so on.

-When it comes to what format your white paper should be in, there are a couple of options.
+When it comes to what format your white paper should be in, there are two options which both have their pros and cons:

-As you can see, you need to weigh up the pros and cons.
-PDF gated content has clear benefits in terms of lead generation.
+As you can see, PDF gated content has clear benefits in terms of lead generation.
 But would you prefer to make the content more accessible and reduce ‘friction’ for the user?

 As a philosopher may have once said, ‘If a white paper languishes unread, was it ever really written?’
 Well, it may as well not have been.